General Camp Questions:

 Are there any prerequisites for attending (e.g. prior fiddle experience)

-The only prerequisite is that the student have about one year of experience (for example: they should know how to hold their instrument, be able to find their fingers go on the fingerboard, , use the bow, and be open to following instructions).
-The student does not need to know how to “
+The only prerequisite is that the student have about one year of experience with basic knowledge of: how to hold their instrument, find their finger placement on the fingerboard, hold use the bow, and be open to following instructions.

 How do I register, and is there a deadline?